

 9.3 Transfers from another institution

-Refer to 1.3.1 above with respect to how periods of RTP Fee Offset entitlement will be affected if students transfer to Flinders from another institution.
+Refer to clause 1.3.1 above with respect to how periods of RTP Fee Offset entitlement will be affected if students transfer to Flinders from another institution.

-9.4 Transfers from another institution
+9.4 Transfers to another institution

 When a student requests to transfer from Flinders University to another institution, Flinders University will provide the HDR student with information about their RTP Scholarship entitlements consumed at Flinders University if that is required for enrolment at another university.

-10. Termination of RTP Scholarship
+10. Termination of RTP Scholarship keyboard_arrow_up

 The University must terminate a student’s RTP Scholarship (either tuition fee offset, stipend or allowances) if one or more of the following criteria apply: